qemus/qemu/readme.md

 ### How do I boot macOS?

-  Use [dockur/macos](https://github.com/dockur/macos) instead, as it uses all the right settings and automaticly downloads the installation files.
+  Use [dockur/macos](https://github.com/dockur/macos) instead, as it uses all the right settings and automatically downloads the installation files.

 ### How do I boot without UEFI?